Madraceee/interpreters/README.md

 Built 2 interpreter for the Language [Lox](https://craftinginterpreters.com/the-lox-language.html) based on the book "Crafting Interpreter".

-Golang Interpreter is a AST interpreter.
+(Glox)Golang Interpreter is a AST interpreter.
 Given code, an AST(Abstract Syntax Tree) is built and executed.
-C Interpreter is a byte code interpreter with its own VM.
+(Clox)C Interpreter is a byte code interpreter with its own VM.
 Given code, it is converted into bytecode and then executed.

 Both are under construction.
 This project is used for learning purpose.